coolinmc6/workout-app/README.md

   - The key issue is still a problem => in my React devtools, each div has a unique id so I'm not sure what's going on
   - I am also struggling with getting glyphicons into my app...I have no idea why they aren't working.

+### Building the Status Logger
+- The Status Logger has a number of elements: textarea (to enter status), submit button (to save it), display area (to show past status updates).
+- I was struggling to reconcile the two methods of building components; I couldn't understand why a child component of App, for example, would ever have state...why wouldn't you just want App to hold it and all state simply be passed down to the child component?
+It was feeling like every component that I wrote would be a functional component except for the one component, App, that I'd want to have state.
+My question:
+  - **Is there ever a time where I want my child component to have state (and thus be a class-based component) BUT** **its state does not need to be saved / recorded to the global state?**
+- Anyway, I decided to make a class-based component with its own state which may create problems for me down the line but for now, my `StatusForm />` state is completely separate from my `<App />` state.
+- In building the component, it has the normal things I need:
+  - constructor() method to call super(), initialize state, bind functions
+  - componentDidMount() lifecycle method that loads my statuses
+  - onStatusChange that records the value of my textarea onChange
+  - onFormSubmit to submit my status
+- None of the HTML, event handlers or the mapping of my statuses is too dissimilar so I want to focus on the other items I had to build.
+- To get this thing working, I had to create `StatusHelpers.js` and `StatusService.js` files, just like for my workout logging.
+- Let's look at the first part that I had to solve was adding a new status to my 'feed' array which is just a list of all my statuses.
+To add something to my feed:
+  - I need to create a `const newStatus` object that contains the fields that I want to save.
+Initially, it was just the status (I added id and timestamp later), and it was an object that contained just one property, 'status', and its contents were that of 'this.state.status' (the contents of the textarea element).
+It looked something like this: `const newStatus = { status: this.state.status }
+  - Next, I needed to get an updated array which contained my old array PLUS my new status.
+The basics of what I'm trying to accomplish is this: `newFeed = oldFeed + newStatus`.
+But how do I add to my old feed without mutating it?
+I actually already did it for my workouts but I did it again for practice...I wrote a function in my StatusHelpers as follows: `export const addStatus = (feed, status) => [...feed, status]`.
+It's always the same pattern and I should probably just log this somewhere...the function takes in the old array and the new item to add and returns it using the spread operator with the new item on the end.
+  - After writing my addStatus function, I was able to create an updatedStatus variable as follows:
+  `const updatedStatus = addStatus(this.state.feed,newStatus)`.
+Now, I have exactly what I want which is my new feed that I can use to update my state.
+  - Updating state is easy...I just need to put in my updated feed into the feed property and clear out state because we have it now and it allows users to start entering in a new status
+  - NOTE: I feel like the normal flow of a production app would be to: (#1) add it to the database, (#2) re-load the 20-50 most recent statuses, (#3) update my state to include those 20-50 statuses.
+Maybe I'm wrong but my current state would be depenedent on just this user / session...if they were logged in somewhere else and added a status, they wouldn't have the most up-to-date feed, it would just be the 20 statuses they loaded initially plus whatever statused they added.
+I'll have to address this later.
+  - Now that I've updated my state, I'll need to add it to my database.
+This was pretty easy because I generally used the same pattern from my workoutService file.
+I won't lay out the fetch API because I haven't really dug into it yet but it is pretty much the exact same code for adding a workout except for the baseURL.
+  - My next method will have to be Axios.

+## 16. Importing Icons
+- I still don't understand how to bring in glyphicons from bootstrap.
+I ended up using React Icons, see [here](https://gorangajic.github.io/react-icons/fa.html) for more, but it has Font Awesome icons.
+For now, these are the main steps (starting from the very beginning):
+  - Install React Icons: `npm install react-icons --save`
+  - Import the icon you want into the file you're using it: `const FaHeart = require('react-icons/lib/fa/heart')`.
+  For some reason, the import didn't work for me.
+  - Place it in the component like so: `<FaHeart />`
+  - There is a huge list of icons at its [github page](https://gorangajic.github.io/react-icons/fa.html) so go there for a particular item.
+- One cool thing to note that is probably not that mind-bending is that I can add `className="red"` and then now that icon has the red class which I made `color: red;`.
+Again, nothing special, but I wasn't 100% sure on what I could do, especially with component that I didn't write.